smenjas/science-notes/on-the-method-of-theoretical-physics.md

-fact that the distance in thought between the fundamental concepts and laws on one side and, on the other, the conclusions which have to be brought into relation with our experience grows larger and larger, the simpler the logical structure becomes-that is to say, the smaller the number of logically independent conceptual elements which are found necessary to support the structure.
+fact that the distance in thought between the fundamental concepts and laws on one side and, on the other, the conclusions which have to be brought into relation with our experience grows larger and larger, the simpler the logical structure becomes—that is to say, the smaller the number of logically independent conceptual elements which are found necessary to support the structure.

 Newton, the first creator of a comprehensive, workable system of theoretical physics, still believed that the basic concepts and laws of his system could be derived from experience.
-This is no doubt the meaning of his saying, hypotheses non Jingo.
+This is no doubt the meaning of his saying, *hypotheses non fingo*.

 Actually the concepts of time and space appeared at that time to present no difficulties.
 The concepts of mass, inertia, and force, and the laws connecting them, seemed to be drawn directly from experience.
-Once this basis is accepted, the expression for the force of gravitation appears derivable from experience, and it was reasonable to expect tile same in regard to other forces.
+Once this basis is accepted, the expression for the force of gravitation appears derivable from experience, and it was reasonable to expect the same in regard to other forces.

-We can indeed see from Newton's formulation of it that the concept of absolute space, which comprised that of absolute rest, made him feel uncomfortable; he realized that tllere seemed to be no tiling in experience corresponding to this last concept.
+We can indeed see from Newton's formulation of it that the concept of absolute space, which comprised that of absolute rest, made him feel uncomfortable; he realized that there seemed to be nothing in experience corresponding to this last concept.
 He was also not quite comfortable about the introduction of forces operating at a distance.
-But the tremendous practical success of his doctrines may well have prevented him and the physicists of tile eighteentll and nineteenth centuries from recognizing tile fictitious character of the foundations of his system.
+But the tremendous practical success of his doctrines may well have prevented him and the physicists of the eighteenth and nineteenth centuries from recognizing the fictitious character of the foundations of his system.

-The natural philosophers of those days were, on the contrary, most of tllem possessed Witll the idea that the fundamental concepts and postulates of physics were not in the logical sense free inventions of the human mind but could be deduced from experience by "abstraction"-that is to say, by logical means.
-A clear recognition of the erroneousness of this notion really only came with tile general theory of relativity, which showed that one could take account of a wider range of empirical facts, and that, too, in a more satisfactory and complete malilller, on a foundation quite different from the Newtonian.
+The natural philosophers of those days were, on the contrary, most of them possessed with the idea that the fundamental concepts and postulates of physics were not in the logical sense free inventions of the human mind but could be deduced from experience by "abstraction"—that is to say, by logical means.
+A clear recognition of the erroneousness of this notion really only came with the general theory of relativity, which showed that one could take account of a wider range of empirical facts, and that, too, in a more satisfactory and complete manner, on a foundation quite different from the Newtonian.
 But quite apart from the question of the superiority of one or the other, the fictitious character of fundamental principles is perfectly evident from the fact that we can point to two essentially different principles, both of which correspond with experience to a large extent; this proves at the same time that every attempt at a logical deduction of the basic concepts and postulates of mechanics from elementary experiences is doomed to failure.

 If, then, it is true that the axiomatic basis of theoretical physics cannot be extracted from experience but must be freely invented, can we ever hope to find